 The economic benefits estimated for India and the cost advantages available from the 28 GHz band for satellite broadband services are only possible if the entire 27.5 - 29.5 GHz band is allocated and authorized for satellite broadband services throughout India using an administrative licensing regime (global practice).
 Using auctions and assigning exclusive spectrum rights in India for space-based communications is impractical.

 Viasat looks forward to further discussions on these important issues.
-Viasat's detailed comments to the questions presented in the consultation document are provided in the attached annex.
+In the attached annex we pose further comments for consideration.

 Sincerely,